 Betterment/Adaptation/Restoration (BAR) Test

-Capstan understands the complexity inherent in the new Tangible Property Regulations (TPR) and the subsequent difficulties that may arise when determining if capital projects meet the IRS definitions of Betterment, Adaptation, or Restoration.
+Capstan understands the complexity inherent in the Tangible Property Regulations (TPR) and the subsequent difficulties that may arise when determining if capital projects meet the IRS definitions of Betterment, Adaptation, or Restoration.

 Capstan consultants help clients by reviewing project information and using the BAR and subsequent Materiality testing to determine if assets should be capitalized or expensed.
 The goal is to create a defensible position for capitalization/expensing decisions.
 If wrong decisions are made, the IRS, during an audit, will define the value of disposition for the asset(s) replaced during the subject scope of work.